the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `safeMath` - before 0.8.0. there were overflow and underflow issues; prior to that version, solidity's "+" operator wouldn't check for overflows, leading to type(uint256).max + 1 = 0, and the safeMath library would avoid it.
 Now, type(uint256).max + 1 reverts with Panic(0x11), and safeMath isnt needed.

 `self destruct` - leaves a blank account; costs negative gas, does not remove transaction history: only can be self destructed if contract has self destruct programmed in

+[sequencer](https://blog.bingx.com/blockchain-en/what-are-sequencers-in-ethereum-network#:~:text=A%20sequencer%20refers%20to%20a,and%20integrity%20of%20the%20blockchain) - responsible for sorting transactions and it records the (batch) transactions on its local blockchain platform; Layer 2: Arbitrum, Optimism
+	 - `Schnorr` - introduces a commitment scheme for transaction ordering that enables transaction-level commitments instead of batching transactions together.
+	 - `Espresso Sequencer` - a decentralized sequencing network for rollups.
+Its primary objective is to deliver secure, high throughput, and low latency transaction ordering and availability.
+ 	-  Auditors should look out for missing L2 sequencer activity checks when they see price code callinglatestRoundData() in projects that are to be deployed on L2s.

 [slippage](https://www.youtube.com/watch?v=BgR75biSjzU) - the difference between the value of an asset at order placement and the value at order fulfilment.
 It can be found when buying or selling assets, and can result in either a loss or a gain (higher invariants lead to less slippage; Uniswap)